NexhubFR/flutter_offline_queue/README.md

 # <img src="https://raw.githubusercontent.com/NexhubFR/otter/v1.0.0/resources/icon.jpg" width="30"> Otter

+#### 🚨 This project is no longer maintained.
+Its sole purpose was to explore and test the creation and development of a Flutter package.

 <img src="https://raw.githubusercontent.com/NexhubFR/otter/v1.0.0/resources/banner.jpg">

 > Flutter plugin designed to simplify the management of HTTP requests in offline mode :